 - Those where you select texts or artefacts for discussion within your group.

 - Those where you present your own work or research findings.

-Practical workshops enable you to practice and refine your skills in a supportive environment where you receive feedback from members of staff.
+Practical workshops: Practical workshops enable you to practice and refine your skills in a supportive environment where you receive feedback from members of staff.
 Practical workshops represent a valuable transition between theory and practice.
-Practical studio sessions:

-Practical studio sessions, emphasising the application of fundamental principles of Enterprise & Innovation, focus on problem solving and development of creative and technical solutions to design problems.
+Practical studio sessions: Practical studio sessions, emphasising the application of fundamental principles of Creative Enterprise & Innovation., focus on problem solving and development of creative and technical solutions to design problems.
 Simulation exercises and live projects, provide a stimulating challenge for you working both independently and in groups to experience real business challenges.